mhkeller/sublime-interview-syntax/README.md

 ## How to use it

 Save your files as `.interview` or `.vw` and Sublime should handle the rest.
-It also comes with a handy snippet that will give you an interview template by typing `interview` and then hitting the tab key.
+It also comes with a handy snippet that will give you an interview template by typing `interview` and then hitting the <kb>tab</kbd> key.
 It will give you a file that looks like the example below.

 ![](https://raw.githubusercontent.com/mhkeller/sublime-interview-syntax/master/assets/start-interview.gif?token=AAecODJHeR9Si23Jhpa2G8msH9d_Kssxks5VEhhawA%3D%3D)